“You’re here for the auditions?” I was greeted with the standard perplexed expression I was so familiar with.

 “Nice name and nice choice,” I laughed, “Do you want to be the first person to receive my autograph?”

 Her mum rummaged around in her handbag for a notepad and pen, and then I wrote my message.

 You are the first person to receive my autograph!

 A piece of advice; don’t let those who doubt you stop you from doing what you want to do,

 She grinned and bellowed an enthusiastic thank you before heading back into the club with her mum, chatting excitedly the whole time.

-I was tired beyond belief and in desperate need of a shower, and my ears were still ringing loudly, but despite all this and a hard, lumpy mattress, I managed to sleep the whole night through.
-The next morning I got up, washed and dressed, and by 10 am we were ready to set off, and do it all again.
+I was tired beyond belief and in desperate need of a shower, and my ears were still ringing loudly, but despite all this and a hard, lumpy mattress I managed to sleep the whole night through.
+The next morning I got up, washed and dressed, and by 10 am we were ready to set off and do it all over again.